How to speed up your WordPress site (27 easy ways that actually work)

 • Give readers a reason to come back for the next part

-Instead of trying to display 300 comments at once, it might show 50 comments per page, making the post load much faster.
+So instead of loading 300 comments at once, you might show 50 per page, helping the post load much faster.

-You can set this up in WordPress by going to Settings → Discussion and choosing how many comments to show per page.
+You can set this up by going to Settings → Discussion and choosing how many comments to display per page.

 Different devices need different image sizes.
-There’s no point sending a huge 2000px-wide image to a phone with a tiny screen.
-Responsive media helps your site serve the right-sized images for each visitor, cutting down data usage and speeding things up.
+There’s no point sending a 2000px-wide image to a phone with a much smaller screen.

-Most modern WordPress themes handle responsive images automatically, but you can also use plugins to fine-tune or extend this even further.
+Most modern WordPress themes handle this automatically, but you can also use plugins to fine-tune or extend it further if needed.

 Serving oversized images to mobile users is a silent performance killer.
 Responsive media isn’t just about layout- it’s about sending the right-sized assets to the right device to keep load times fast.